joelneely/recursion-by-refactoring/README.md

 ## Patterns and Idioms

+I have found re-usable patterns and principles to be very helpful in thinking through design, problem-solving, and defect resolution tasks.
+Below is an informal list of such practices that I will apply throughout this project.

+### Use structures to manage data and code

+Let's start with two of the basic structures, one for data and one for code.

+* Use an array to hold a sequence or collection of values, rather than individual variables or literal.
+* Use a function to represent a collection of activity, rather than writing it over and over or requiring the reader to wade through the details in-line.

+Both of these are techniques for consciously organizing (and naming) parts of what we're building.
+They are so familiar that I won't belabor their description or benefits here.

 ### Double-crossing and obstacle

 An obstacle lies between you and your goal.
 This is bad.
 Sometimes the quickest solution is to _double-cross_ the obstacle, as illustrated below.